Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 Crazy Horse Memorial is pretty awesome.
 We went years ago and it was just getting started.
 The last time we went by it was a lot farther along.
 We haven’t done the actual tour up to it, just stopped, went through the gift shop area and looked at it through telescopes.
 It’s an amazing tribute.

 Bear Country USA I remember going when I was a kid.
-We’ve gone again as adults and it’s still fun for me to drive through there and watch the bears all lounging around.
+We’ve gone again as adults and it’s still fun to drive through there and watch the bears all lounging around.
 Whether you have kids or not, definitely make time to drive through, even if you don’t stay long.

-It’s a really pretty waterfall with a creek running right in front of it.
+You’ll drive past Bridal Veil Falls, which is a really pretty waterfall with a creek running right in front of it.
 There are also two more waterfalls in the area, Roughlock Falls and Spearfish Falls.
 They each have their own unique beauty so be sure to see them all!

 The Black Hills and Badlands are the Perfect Long Weekend Getaway!

-Here’s a map with all locations noted to help you plan your trip!
+If you want to visit The Black Hills with your dogs, check out this Dog-Friendly Weekend in the Black Hills post.
 Looking for more long weekend adventures?
 Check out this one to Estes Park or this one to Jackson, WY!

 If you want to take your travel pics - or all pics - up a notch, don’t forget to grab my FREE 9 Tips for Better Travel Pics cheat sheet for tips and tricks you can implement immediately to take pics you love!